 - Passwordless systems: Users log in with one-time codes, sent via SMS or email

 Each connection can be shared among multiple applications.
 You can configure any number of connections, and then choose which of them to enable for each application.

 ExampleCo wants their users to be able to login with username/password, Google, and GitHub, both from the web app and from the mobile app.
 Therefore, the steps to follow would be:

 - Configure a database connection

-- Enable all three connections for the web app client
+- Enable all three connections for the web app

-- Enable all three connections for the mobile app client
+- Enable all three connections for the mobile app

-We used a simple example that adds authentication to a couple of apps.
+In this article you familiarized yourself with several core concepts of Auth0.
+We used a simple example that added authentication to a couple of different apps.